cfpb/design-system/docs/pages/buttons.md

                   {% include icons/right.svg %}
               </span>
           </button>
-      - variation_name: Animated icon button
+      - variation_name: Button with animated icon
         variation_description: >+
           Use an animated icon in a button to reassure the user that the action they are attempting to perform is functioning as intended.